 The best candidates for eyelid surgery are men and women who are physically healthy, psychologically stable, and realistic in their expectations.
 Most are 30 or older, but if droopy, baggy eyelids run in your family, you may decide to have laser eyelid surgery at a younger age.
 It is important to check with your ophthalmologist before you have surgery if you have any of these conditions: thyroid problems such as hypothyroidism and Graves’ disease, dry eye (lack of sufficient tears), high blood pressure (or other circulatory disorders), cardiovascular disease, and diabetes.
 A detached retina or glaucoma is also reason for caution.
-If you seeking Laser Eyelid Surgery in Los Angeles or the surrounding areas, please call our office for a free consultation appointment.
+If you seeking Laser Eyelid Surgery in Los Angeles or the surrounding areas, please call our office for a private consultation appointment.

 Laser eyelid surgery can enhance your appearance and your self-confidence, but it won’t necessarily change your looks to match your ideal, or cause other people to treat you differently.
 It is important to understand that expectations should be for improvement and perfection.
 You can however, expect a more youthful look as a result.
 When performed by a qualified physician, complications after laser eyelid surgery are typically infrequent and usually minor.
 Bruising and swelling typically lasts on an average of two weeks but can continue for a month or more.
 It is important to understand that the human body is asymmetrical and even after surgery both sides of the body may look different.
 Although uncommon, bleeding and infection are risks and can be serious.
 It should be expected to have some pain and discomfort after this surgery.
 The pain typically lasts for only a few days.
 One percent of all operations lead to major complications.
 Weigh the pros and cons of this procedure with your physician to see if this is a viable option for you.
 You can reduce your risks by closely following your physician’s instructions both before and after eyelid surgery.